-In response to the continued excessive share price discount, in part, reflecting the COVID-19 pandemic, and in the best interests of shareholders, the Company has maintained its intention to buyback for cancellation its ordinary shares, noting however the restrictions that exist for the Company in respect of share buybacks.
-Since 1 October 2020 and up to the date of this report the Company bought back for cancellation 15,092 ordinary shares with a nominal value of £1,509.20, and at a total cost of £34,000.
-At the AGM in 2021 the Directors were given power to buy back 7,951,130 ordinary shares (being 14.99% of the Company's existing share capital).
-This authority will also expire at the 2022 AGM.
+In response to the continued wide share price discount, in part, reflecting the current depressed share markets, and in the best interests of shareholders, the Company has maintained its intention to buyback for cancellation its shares, noting however the restrictions that exist for the Company in respect of share buybacks.
+Since 1 October 2021 and up to the date of this report the Company bought back for cancellation 7,092 shares, representing 0.01% of the issued share capital as at 30 September 2022, with a nominal value of £709.20, and at a total cost of £15,937.
+At the AGM in 2022 the Directors were given power to buy back 7,944,519 shares (being 14.99% of the Company's existing share capital) and no shares have been bought back under this authority, which will also expire at the 2023 AGM.

 In order to provide maximum flexibility, the Directors consider it appropriate that the Company be authorised to make such purchases and accordingly shareholder approval is sought at the AGM to renew the authority of the Company to exercise the power contained in its Articles of Association to make buybacks of its own shares.
-The maximum number of shares which may be purchased shall be 7,944,519 ordinary shares (being approximately 14.99% of the Company's issued share capital).
+The maximum number of shares which may be purchased shall be 7,944,519 shares (being approximately 14.99% of the Company's issued share capital).
 Any shares so purchased will be cancelled or held in treasury.
 The restrictions on such purchases (including minimum and maximum prices) are outlined in the Notice of Meeting.
-The authority will be used where the Directors consider it to be in the best interests of the shareholders and will expire at the 2023 AGM.
+The authority will be used where the Directors consider it to be in the best interests of the shareholders and will expire at the 2024 AGM.